Revolut Metal Card Review – Is it Worth it?

 In this Revolut Metal review, I want to cover my personal experience with Revolut Metal as well as with the entire ecosystem that comes with it.

-Luckily most of the benefits that come with the Revolut Metal card are available to everyone.
-Here are my experiences and opinions based on how I used the card over the last 12 months.
+My experiences and opinions are based on how I used the card over the last 36 months.

 Best Exchange Rates and Multicurrency Management